deepio/statusbot/README.md

 ### Configure

-- Write a JSON file that has the name and the URL of the site you wish to track the status of in Slack.
-You could replace the `test.json` file.
+- To let statusbot know what sites to ping, write a JSON file that has the name and the URL of the site you wish to track the status of in Slack.
+You could replace the `config/test.json` file.

 ```JSON
 {